 - Pain perception—a discrepancy between how much pain a person feels and how much his or her condition typically produces

-- Mental health problems—depression, anxiety, drug or alcohol dependence (some studies have found that approximately 25% of chronic pain sufferers become dependent on pain-control medication), and impaired memory or concentration.
+- Mental health problems—depression, anxiety, drug or alcohol dependence (some studies have found that approximately 25 percent of chronic pain sufferers become dependent on pain-control medication), and impaired memory or concentration.

 Pain centers are generally not advised for individuals who have unstable medical conditions (for example, uncontrolled high blood pressure or heart failure) or unrealistic expectations (such as finding a total cure) or for those who are unwilling to participate in a formal program.